-Willsch and other euro skeptics have begun arguing that the weaker countries should consider opting out of the eurozone and go back to their old currencies, at least temporarily, in order to reorganize their finances.
+Willsch and other euro skeptics have begun arguing that the weaker countries should consider opting out of the eurozone and going back to their old currencies, at least temporarily, to reorganize their finances.

 Costs Of Leaving The Eurozone

-That would be costly for those countries and also for the banks that loaned them billions of euros.
-Leaving the eurozone would entail at least a partial default on their obligations, leaving the banks unable to collect fully.
+That would be costly for those countries and also for the banks that lent them billions of euros.
+Leaving the eurozone would entail at least a partial default on their obligations, making the banks unable to collect fully.

 German banks would suffer as well.
 Many own large shares of the Greek, Spanish, and Italian banks that would be stuck with the bad debts.